 Ken Beaudette, is 44 years old, and has been married for over 20 years with two kids, a 20 year old son and a 17 year old daughter.
 Ken was a Primary Care Paramedic for 22 years.
-Eight years previous to that, with a two year overlap, Ken was also a medic in the Canadian Forces and was stationed in CFB Borden and CFB Petawawa with emergency deployments to the Manitoba Red River Flood and to Ottawa Ice Storm.
-Ken was also a member of the DART Team (Disaster Area Response Team).
+Ken also served as a medic in the Canadian Forces and was stationed in CFB Borden and CFB Petawawa, with emergency deployments to the Manitoba Red River Flood and to Ottawa Ice Storm.
+Ken also served as a member of the DART Team (Disaster Area Response Team).

 Lyle Renaud has served as an Advanced Care Paramedic, and Operation Supervisor with Niagara EMS for nearly two decades.
-He also has volunteered with the Niagara on the Lake Fire Department for the past thirteen years as a firefighter.
-Lyle has also been a paramedic educator since 2011, and a base hospital educator with the Centre for Paramedic Education and Research (CPER) since 2014.
+He serves with the Niagara on the Lake Fire Department for the past thirteen years as a firefighter.
+Lyle is a paramedic educator since 2011, and a base hospital educator with the Centre for Paramedic Education and Research (CPER) since 2014.

 Over the course of his career, Lyle has faced numerous personal challenges and tragedies, including the loss of both colleagues and friends to suicide.
 He was diagnosed with PTSD in 2018, which lead to his involvement with The Oathtakers, where he has consistently and passionately supported his fellow first responders, so that no one may ever feel truly alone.
 He is currently a member of the peer support team within his service and an instructor for the R2MR program.
 Lyle has recently received a Base Hospital Quality of Care award for his dedication to both patient care and to the support of his colleagues and students.
 He is a welcome addition to the Valhalla Board of Directors.